 Cut-off The effort to manage the intense fusion through physical or emotion withdrawal from a relationship.

-Differentiation The capacity to be a self while staying in contact with others.
+Differentiation The capacity to be a discrete self while staying in contact with others.

 Family systems theory A theory of human behavior that “views the family as an emotional unit and uses systems thinking to describe the complex interactions in the unit.”
 This theory, developed by Dr. Murray Bowen, is used to explain how churches function as emotional systems, and to help church leaders respond to anxiety and conflict within systems.